Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 06

 Also brute force in the first, but then I used the `equations` package and the time went from som 300 ms to about 1 ms. This was nice.

+### Day 07

+That was some headache.
+My compareTo function wasn't working in the beginning for Part 2, because I did not check on the source hand, but on the hand with my replaced values.